nus-cs2103-AY2425S1/ip/docs/README.md

 ### Adding Deadline

-- **Description**: Adds a task that needs to be done by a specific date/time.
+- **Description**: Adds a task that needs to be done by a specific date.
 - **Usage**: `deadline <task description> /by <date>`
 - **Example**: `deadline Submit assignment /by 2023-10-10`
 - **Output**: